 CTIA, for instance, represents the U.S. wireless comms industry and companies in the mobile ecosystem.
 This association has produced a short code monitoring handbook that sets out how short code programs (text campaigns to a short code number) should be operated and managed.

-Within this handbook, there’s a section detailing prohibited content, which includes SHAFT (sex, hate, alcohol, firearms, tobacco), gambling, sweepstakes and contests.
-While it doesn’t specifically mention restrictions on religious content, be mindful that depending on the type and level of the religious content you want to promote, it could be deemed unlawful, unapproved or illicit.
+Within this handbook, there's a section detailing prohibited content, which includes SHAFT (sex, hate, alcohol, firearms, tobacco), gambling, sweepstakes, and contests.
+While it doesn't specifically mention restrictions on religious text messages, be mindful that depending on the type and level of the religious content you want to promote, it could be deemed unlawful, unapproved, or illicit.

 Another essential point to note is that you must get express written consent if you intend to text your congregation to promote your church and its activities.
 You should do this at the same time as capturing phone numbers.
-The TCPA explains more about this.
+The TCPA explains this in more detail.

-How to get started with church texting services
+How to get started with church texting solutions

-The first thing you need to do is start collecting phone numbers from your church’s members.
-You could use an online form or ask members to text a number to opt-in to receive church communications.
+The first thing you need to do is start collecting phone numbers from your church's members.
+You could use an online form or ask members to text a keyword to your dedicated number to opt-in to receive church communications.
 Mention your church texting services at the end of a service or via posters in and around the building.

-To begin texting your congregation, you need to use a trusted SMS provider capable of bulk texting.
-Here at Messente, we work with more than 800 mobile networks in 190 plus countries to ensure speedy and reliable text messaging.
-And our software is built for scale, so we can help any size organisation get directly in front of the people that matter.
+To begin texting your congregation, you need a trusted SMS provider capable of bulk text messaging.
+Here at Messente, we work with more than 800 mobile networks in 190+ countries to ensure speedy and reliable text messaging.
+And our software is built for scale, so we can help any organization, regardless of its size, get directly to the people that matter.

-Talk to us today to learn more about Messente and how our platform can support your church marketing and communications.
+Talk to us today to learn more about Messente and how our platform can support your church's marketing and communications strategy.
 Alternatively, create an account for free to see how it works.